raghavashok24/kira-bank-rfi-bot/README.md

 - **Model & ingestion history** — every retrain logged with its mode, example counts (including how many were excluded as still-open/pending), and cross-validated AUC, for audit purposes.
+- **Predicted candidates table** — each row shows the transaction's own date (`Txn date`, from Sumsub) alongside `Added to bot` (when this app itself first ingested the row), so it's immediately visible whether a candidate is something that just happened or an older transaction that only recently got backfilled — both are sortable columns like every other one in the table.

 ## Deploying on Render